-About the Riviera Association
+About The Riviera Association

 Founded in 1930, the Association is an all-volunteer, 501(c)(3) organization that works to maintain and enhance the distinctive character of the Riviera and quality of life of its members.
 We educate and engage with our members on ways we can collectively improve our neighborhoods and increase public safety, focusing on areas such as zoning, density, policing, roadways, utilities, traffic safety, fire protection and land use.
 Our Mission Our mission is to maintain the quality of life characteristic of Santa Barbara's Riviera.
 The Riviera Association facilitates communication and disseminates relevant information to Riviera residents.

-- Gathered and disseminated to our members important information on home hardening and other opportunities to reduce wildfire risks, including the benefits of forming Firewise Communities to better protect our neighborhoods.
+- Gathered and disseminated important information to our members on home hardening and other opportunities to reduce wildfire risks, including the benefits of forming Firewise Communities to better protect our neighborhoods.

 - Organized and moderated a City Council District 4 candidates forum.